chon-group/dpkg-chonide-wsl/README.md

 ![01](https://github.com/chon-group/dpkg-chonos-wsl-installer/assets/32855001/b33cf072-c137-4375-8a63-dfd6be6f4491)

-3. Acess the WebConsole using the default credentiais
+3. Access the WebConsole using the default credentiais

 - user = root
 - passwd = root